dimitri-nicolo/calico/master/networking/dual-tor.md

 {: .alert .alert-info}

-However, when the method reaches the point of needing to configure a Tigera-specific resource - typically, the license key - you may see that that fails.
+However, when the method reaches the point of needing to configure a Tigera-specific resource - typically, the license key - you may see that fail.
 If that happens, the explanation for it is that the various components of {{site.prodname}} have been scheduled to nodes that are split across different racks, and we don't yet have a working data path between pods running in different racks.